cornelk/hashmap/README.md

 ## Usage

-The supported key types are string, int, int8, int16, int32, int64, uint, uint8, uint16, uint32, uint64, uintptr.
+Only Go built-in types beside any/interface{} are supported.

 Set a value for a key in the map: